eavonius/powerdelivery/getting-started.markdown

 pow:Role {
   param($Target, $Config, $Node)

-  Invoke-MSBuild -ProjectFile "$($Config.SourceCodeRoot)MyApp.sln"
+  Invoke-MSBuild -ProjectFile MyApp.sln
 }
 {% endhighlight %}

-The first statement (pow:Role) tells powerdelivery we want any code within the brackets to execute when this role is applied as part of a [target](targets.html).
+The [pow:Role](reference.html#pow_role_statement) statement tells powerdelivery we want any code within the brackets to execute when this role is applied as part of a [target](targets.html).
 The second line declares the three special parameters that are passed to every role.
 These are the [$Target variable](reference.html#target_variable) (which provides many properties you can use in your role), the [$Config variable](reference.html#config_variable) to allow you to access your configuration variables, and the [$Node variable](reference.html#node_variable) which contains the name or IP address of the node the role is currently executing on.
+We're not using them here so you can ignore them for now.

 <a name="targets"></a>

-## Creating targets
+## Create a target

 In powerdelivery, a sequential deployment process you might want to perform is represented by a target script.
 You can [read more about targets here](targets.html).
-We'll use the default *Release* target to tell powerdelivery to compile a Visual Studio project's source code on the local computer as the first step.
-If we assume the source code is in the same directory that our powerdelivery project is in, the script might look like this:
+We'll use the default *Release.ps1* script generated by the pow:New command to configure our target:

 <div class="row">
 	<div class="col-sm-8">